 Please do not hesitate to get in touch with your contact at RAI Amsterdam if you have any questions or send an e-mail to firstname.lastname@example.org.

-By means of a work permit to work safely, we know exactly which activities take place where and when.
+By means of a permission work, we know exactly which work takes place where and when.
 Applying for this work permit is mandatory for the aforementioned activities.